Maximizing Productivity: Process Improvement Techniques in Manufacturing

 Lean Manufacturing: Streamlining Processes for Efficiency

-Lean manufacturing is a powerful approach that focuses on eliminating waste, improving efficiency, and creating value for customers.
+Lean manufacturing is a powerful process improvement method that focuses on eliminating waste, improving efficiency, and creating value for customers.

 By adopting lean principles, manufacturers can streamline their processes, minimize setup times, and enhance workflow efficiency.